aws-samples/amazon-dynamodb-item-tagging/README.md

 * Ensure all [prerequisites](#prerequisites) are met
 * Clone this repository, and `cd` into its directory
-* Build the application using `npm run build`
+* Build the application using `npm install && npm run build`
-* Deploy the application using `cdk deploy --outputs-file ./cdk-outputs.json`
+* Deploy the application using `npx cdk deploy --outputs-file ./cdk-outputs.json`
 * Open `./cdk-outputs.json` and make a note of the  API Gateway URL where the application's REST API is deployed
 * The following is an example of how to create new tasks